-The issuer functionality includes the issuing of what we will generically call ‘credentials’, i.e. sets of (related) statements/claims (e.g. as produced by the TRD) that have metadata (e.g. date of issuing) and a digital signature by which third Parties can prove its provenance and integrity.
+The issuer functionality includes the issuing of what we will generically call 'credentials', i.e. sets of (related) statements/claims (e.g. as produced by the data discloser) that have metadata (e.g. date of issuing) and a digital signature by which third parties can prove its provenance and integrity.
 Another function of the issuer is to handle revocation (and (un)suspension) of credentials that it has issued.
 For such tasks, it relies on functions that are made available by the SSI Protocols and Crypto Layer.

-The wallet functionality includes the (secure) storage of credentials - both those that have been issued by the issuer (i.e. self-signed credentials) and those that have been obtained from issuers of other Parties.
-Another task of the wallet is to (securely) store (private) keys that can be used to sign or seal data on behalf of its Owner.
-Perhaps the most important task of the Wallet is to ensure that credentials and keys can only become available to another component if they have the same (single) Owner, and will become available if such other component implements a functionality that needs it.
+The wallet functionality includes the (secure) storage of credentials - both those that have been issued by the issuer (i.e. self-signed %credentials) and those that have been obtained from issuers of other parties.
+Another task of the wallet is to (securely) store (private) keys that can be used to sign or seal data on behalf of its principal.
+Perhaps the most important task of the wallet is to ensure that credentials and keys can only become available to another component if they have the same (single) principal, and will become available if such other component implements a functionality that needs it.

-The verifier functionality is to support the TVE as it tries to acquire credentials from some other Party for the purpose of negotiating a business transaction.
-It does so by creating Presentation Requests (or Presentation Definition as it is called in the draft DIF specfication for Presentation Exchange) that ask for such credentials, sending them to a holder component of another Party, receiving a response to such a request (which we call a ‘Presentation’), verifying the Presentation, i.e. checking the signature and other proofs of the veracity of both the construction of the Presentation as well as its contents, thus providing the TVE with verified data.
+The verifier functionality is to support the data collector as it tries to acquire credentials from some other party for the purpose of negotiating a business transaction.
+It does so by creating Presentation Requests (or Presentation Definition as it is called in the draft DIF specfication for Presentation Exchange) that ask for such credentials, sending them to a holder component of another party, receiving a response to such a request (which we call a ‘%Presentation’), verifying the Presentation, i.e. checking the signature and other proofs of the veracity of both the construction of the Presentation as well as its contents, thus providing the Data Collector with verified data.

-The task of the holder is to handle Presentation Requests that it receives from Verifier components (both of its Owner, and of other Parties).
-Typically, this means looking for the requested data in the Owner’s wallet, and using it to construct a Presentation (=response).
-However, if the wallet doesn’t have it, the holder may negotiate a transaction with a component of the designated issuer for the purpose of obtaining the needed credential, which - when obtained - it can subsequently store in the wallet and use in the Presentation.
+The task of the holder is to handle Presentation Requests that it receives from verifier components (both of its principal, and of other %parties).
+Typically, this means looking for the requested data in the %principal’s wallet, and using it to construct a Presentation (=response).
+However, if the wallet doesn’t have it, the holder may negotiate a transaction with a component of the designated issuer for the purpose of obtaining the needed credential, which - when obtained - it can subsequently store in the wallet and use in the presentation.

 2.3.
 SSI Protocols and Crypto Layer